-Moving from concept to implementation
+3D print in the Maritime Industry: from concept to implementation

 On board 3D print

 Large scale 3D print

 Repair & Reconditioning using additive manufacturing technology

-Over the past 6 months, Green Ship of the Future and 20 + partners have explored the opportunity space of 3D printing (3DP) and additive manufacturing (AM), trying to comprehend the potential of the technology and derived possibilities for the maritime industry.
+From 2016-2018, Green Ship of the Future and 20 + partners have explored the opportunity space of 3D printing (3DP) and additive manufacturing (AM), exploring the potential of the technology and derived possibilities for the maritime industry.
 Per definition, the point of departure and agenda of the involved partners, have been very individual.
-Nevertheless, a substantial interest in the technology and a genuine curiosity towards implementation and further exploration of the derived possibilities have been common denominators throughout our process and this have created a unique energy and community among the participants.
+Nevertheless, a substantial interest in the technology and a genuine curiosity towards implementation and further exploration of the derived possibilities have been common denominators throughout our process and this created a unique energy and community among the participants.

 In the process of rising the knowledge level of 3DP and AM, it has been confirmed that the maritime industry is [still] considerably behind, when it comes to strategic investments in 3D printing.
 Only few have taken real steps to test the implementation of 3DP in prototyping, fewer have implemented tooling and none have implemented AM in their current production.

 The project was kindly financed by the Danish Maritime Fund.